tzsk/vuex-store-validator/readme.md

 This package helps you to validate how you mutate your Vuex store.
 You can say that it is a Validator for the mutations.
 You can easily validate the payload for each of your mutations, so that you can be sure of the integrity of your Store Data.

 This package also has support for any custom schema validator you may choose.
-You can create your own implementation and extend this package to use that shcema.
+You can create your own implementation and extend this package to use that schema.

 Though Vuex allows you to set the store state directly without calling any mutation.
 This package won't validate anything outside the mutations.